 As owner and manager of real estate, Homburg Invest is subject to various United States, European and Canadian federal, provincial, state and municipal laws relating to environmental matters.
 These laws could hold the Company liable for the costs of removal and remediation of certain hazardous substances or wastes released or deposited on or in its properties or disposed of at other locations.
-The failure to remove or remediate such substances, if any , could adversely affect the Company's ability to sell its real estate or to borrow using real estate as collateral, and could potentially also result in claims or other proceedings against the Company.
+The failure to remove or remediate such substances, if any, could adversely affect the Company's ability to sell its real estate or to borrow using real estate as collateral, and could potentially also result in claims or other proceedings against the Company.
 Homburg Invest is not aware of any material non-compliance with environmental laws at any of it properties.
 The Company is also not aware of any pending or threatened investigations or actions by environmental regulatory authorities in connection with any of its properties or any material pending or threatened claims relating to environmental conditions at its properties.
-The Company has policies and procedures to review and monitor environmental laws and regulations.
+The Company has policies and procedures to review and monitor environmental exposure, and has made, and will continue to make, the necessary capital expenditures for compliance with environmental laws and regulations.
 Environmental laws and regulations can change rapidly and the Company may become subject to more stringent environmental laws and regulations in the future.
 Compliance with more stringent environmental laws and regulations could have an adverse effect on its business, financial condition or results of operation.